About the session

 A better tomorrow through sustainable investing: bringing purposeful investment opportunities to the individual investor

-Learn from the thought leaders in Environmental, Social and Governance (ESG) Investing— Schroders Singapore CEO Susan Soh, Singapore Green Finance Centre Co-Director Dave Fernandez and Aberdeen Standard Investments Senior Investment Director David Smith as they cover a wide range of topics about ESG investing.
+Learn from the thought leaders in environmental, social, governance (ESG) investing — Schroders Singapore CEO Susan Soh, Singapore Green Finance Centre Co-Director Dave Fernandez, and Aberdeen Standard Investments Senior Investment Director David Smith — as they cover a wide range of topics about ESG investing.

 3:37 Introduction by speakers